ashesh-0/Disentangle/README.md

 RMSE L1:0.1313 L2:0.1330
 PSNR L1:25.17 PSNR L2:32.62

+tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/4: with vamprior disabled and using the analytical KL The point of training this is just to check whether using a one sample MC estimate of KL is similar/different to analytical KL.

 1. Check why overall loss is negative. => earlier we were just computing the MSE.
 Now, there is also logvar in the picture.
 The logvar is of decoder ~ P(x|z).
 2. check the training performance.